MicrosoftDocs/fabric-docs/docs/data-factory/copy-data-activity.md

 ### Configure your source

-1. Choose your data source by choosing a data source type.
-In this tutorial, you'll use Azure Blob Storage as an example.
+1. Select a data source type from the category.
+You'll use Azure Blob Storage as an example.
 Select **Azure Blob Storage** and then select **Next**.

    :::image type="content" source="media/copy-data-activity/choose-data-source.png" alt-text="Screenshot of Choose data source screen." lightbox="media/copy-data-activity/choose-data-source.png":::